sdudi123/AliceO21/Detectors/Upgrades/ALICE3/FD/README.md

 # ALICE 3 FORVARD DETECTOR

-This is top page for the FVD detector documentation.
+This is top page for the FD detector documentation.

 <!-- doxy
 /doxy -->